Some say they’re important, others are indistinguishable – they simply know it’s coffee.

 Thanh says, “the origin of coffee is the beginning of everything.”
 He wants to know their source, provide customers with better quality products, and help farmers have a better income.

-Moreover, coffee is an agricultural product, and they change with the season; early in the season, they can be a bit bitter, but by mid-season, they are stable and delicious.
+Moreover, coffee is an agricultural product that changes with the season; early in the season, they can be a bit bitter, but by mid-season, they are stable and delicious.
 Therefore, roasters must understand their menu and adjust the roasting recipe to match the origin of the green coffee.

 Nguyen Khang, my friend who owns two small coffee shops, told me that he is successful in specialty coffee because his team understands the origin and taste of coffee in detail.
 When you know what you’re doing – basically – it’s easier to take control of your business.